 If you need to consult with an attorney or would like more information on housing discrimination, please contact the Erie County Bar Association's Lawyer Referral & Information Service.

-Federal law and Pennsylvania law forbid discrimination based on race, color, religion, sex, disability, national origin or whether there are children in your family in connection with the purchase, financing or rental of residential property.
-So, if you believe you have been discriminated against for any of these reasons when trying to obtain a place to live, you may have a legal cause of action against the person or organization responsible.
+Federal and Pennsylvania state law forbids discrimination based on race, color, religion, sex, disability, national origin or whether there are children in your family in connection with the purchase, financing or rental of residential property.
+Depending on the circumstances, if you have been discriminated against for any of these reasons you may have a legal cause of action against the person or organization responsible.

 Some of the key illegal practices to look for include the refusal to negotiate the sale or rental; making the conditions of the rental or purchase worse than they were at first; or any kind of advertising that indicates any preference, limitation or discrimination based on race, color, religion, sex, national origin, disability or children in the family.

 You should be particularly suspicious of any questions or requests for information that attempt to indicate your race or ethnic background, for example, applications that ask race or racially oriented questions or request photographs.

 Within the past several years, housing discrimination law has been interpreted to provide that no pet policies cannot be applied to persons who have designated service and emotional support animals.

 Please understand the description of the anti-discrimination laws outlined above only gives general information.
 Exceptions may apply or conditions may have to be met, depending on the specific law in question for a claim of discrimination to be enforceable under the law.

 Housing anti-discrimination law applies not only to the sellers and renters of housing but to those people who work with them, such as rental agents and real estate agents.
 Consequently, everyone who works in the housing field should be very careful to avoid illegal discrimination.